mherkhachatryan/auto-capture/README.md

 python emotion_detector.py "home/mher/image.png"
 ```
 This example takes a `image.png` and will print emotion detected on face, containing in the image.

+## Code Overview
+*code overview and method explanation are coming later*